 Don’t get too drowsy, because you have a 1:00 pm snorkeling appointment with the Molokini Crater!
-Sitting starboard on the a power catamaran, you’ll be swept away to pristine waters, where you’ll have visibility up to 100 feet.
+Sitting starboard on a power catamaran, you’ll be swept away to pristine waters, where you’ll have visibility up to 100 feet.
 And they will make a quick stop off at Turtle Town, where your dream of swimming alongside a gigantic sea turtle will come true!
 You’ll be back by 4:30, which is plenty of time to shower up and get ready for a fun-filled evening out.

 Congratulations on a fabulous first day of vacation!
 Now go get some rest before we start the second half of your adventure!

 Good morning sunshine!
 After a heavenly sleep on your comfy king-sized bed, its time to seize this day!
-After you’ve freshened up (no judgement if you chose to jump in the pool over the shower this morning!) get ready to feast your eyes on the entire island while avoiding traffic jams and leisure day drivers.
-Helicopter Tours will show you everything from rainforest of Hana to the breathtaking Haleakala Crater, 10,000 feet above sea level.
-From mountains to the ocean, you’ll get to see things that land-locked tourists aren’t able to get to!
+After you’ve freshened up (no judgment if you chose to jump in the pool over the shower this morning!) get ready to feast your eyes on the entire island while avoiding traffic jams and leisure day drivers.
+Helicopter Tours will show you everything from the rainforest of Hana to the breathtaking Haleakala Crater, 10,000 feet above sea level.
+From the mountains to the ocean, you’ll get to see things that land-locked tourists aren’t able to get to!
 And this complete island tour is only 65 minutes, so you still have plenty of time in your day for more fun!

 Alright, it’s now time to make the most of this last leg!
 Here are a few options for your evening festivities, depending on what day it is:

 1. Sunday Night- Little Beach Drum Circle: I don’t want to give too much away, but this drum circle is unlike anything you’ve probably ever seen.
-Jaw-dropping sunsets paint the background as this clothing crowd dances to the beat of bongos, congas and clapping.
-If the party is still going after sundown, you’ll get a front row seat of the fire-dancers!
+Jaw-dropping sunsets paint the background as this clothing crowd dances to the beat of bongos, congas, and clapping.
+If the party is still going after sundown, you’ll get a front-row seat of the fire-dancers!

 3. If music is your scene, Maui Brewing Company is your speed.
 With live music and excellent food trucks, you’ll be a happy camper.
-And lets not forget the beer that makes Maui so proud!
+And let’s not forget the beer that makes Maui so proud!